umd-mith/mith610-dbocr/08_athletics.md

 Let us say, right here that St.
-Johns had one of the best football teams in this part of the country, cpniii have secured no to diM WWt ball championship or mat and h
+Johns had one of the best football teams in this part of the country, and we could have secured no
-'05 and '0(5, and we bclievu UrriH tfe* will soon- cTrnv.iiig stride
+[text unreadable]
-‘tgj.b ;;j;d 'occupy the proud position
+ball championship of Maryland in
-of Those years.
+'05 and '06, and we believe that we will soon strike our winning stride again and occupy the proud position of those years.
 TRACK TEAM
-It probably takes longer to develop a good track man than it does to produce a good man in any other de partment of athletic sports.
+It probably takes longer to develop a good track man than it does to produce a good man in any other de- partment of athletic sports.